Azure/Azure-MachineLearning-ClientLibrary-R/README.md

 responseDF <- consumeDataframe(TitanicService[[2]][[1]]$PrimaryKey, TitanicService[[2]][[1]]$ApiLocation, demoDF)
 ```

 Further examples can be found in the /examples folder of the repository.
 Each example includes a script and an accompanying dataset.
-To run the script, load the package and store your workspace ID and authorization token.
+To run the script, load the package and store your Workspace ID and Authorization Token.
 Then run the script in order line by line.